hbctraining/In-depth-NGS-Data-Analysis-Course/sessionV/lessons/04_QC_cross_correlation.md

 ```
 ## DO NOT RUN THIS
-## THIS SCRIPT IS FOR COMUTING METRICS ON A SINGLE FILE
+## THIS SCRIPT IS FOR COMPUTING METRICS ON A SINGLE FILE
 $ Rscript run_spp.R -c=<tagAlign/BAMfile> -savp -out=<outFile>
 ```
 >_**NOTE:** Even though the script is called `run_spp.R`, we aren't actually performing peak calling with SPP.